-I 11 The value of COMPATMODE is not valid.

-1 1 1 200 The command was run in a program defined with an EXECUTIONSET value of DPLSUBSET or in a program invoked from a remote system by a distributed program link without the SYNCONRETURN option.

-I I n The ATTRIBUTES string contains a syntax error or RESID contains a character that is not valid.
+- 1 The resource type specified for RESTYPE is not valid. - 2 The GROUP option contains one or more characters that are not valid. - 11 The value of COMPATMODE is not valid. - The command was run in a program defined with an EXECUTIONSET value of DPLSUBSET or in a program invoked from a remote system by a distributed program link without the SYNCONRETURN option. - n The ATTRIBUTES string contains a syntax error or RESID contains a character that is not valid.

-I I LENGERR RESP2 value:

-1 1 The length specified in ATTRLEN is negative.

-l I LOCKED RESP2 values:

-I 1 The specified group is locked to another user.

-I 2 The group is IBM-protected.
+- 1 The specified group is locked to another user. - 2 The group is IBM-protected.

-I I NOTAUTH RESP2 value:

-I I 100 The user associated with the issuing task is not authorized to use this command.
+The user associated with the issuing task is not authorized to use this command.

-I